Ayushi0780/Hinglish_turn_detection/README.md

 seed = 42
 ```

-The train/validation/test split is kept separate, and validation data is used for model selection and threshold tuning.
+The train/validation/test split is kept separate.

+Validation data is used for model selection and threshold tuning.

 The clean real test set is reserved for final evaluation.